libktx/ktx/inject/README.md

 its inline functions, allows to omit the reflection and annotations usage altogether, while still providing a pleasant DSL.

-Why not use an existing Kotlin DI library? `ktx-inject` is a tiny extension consisting a single source file with about 150 lines, most of which are the documentation.
+Why not use an existing Kotlin DI library? `ktx-inject` is a tiny extension consisting a single source file with a few hundred lines, most of which are the documentation.
 Being as lightweight as possible and generating little to no garbage at runtime, it aims to be a viable choice for even the slowest devices out there.
 It sacrifices extra features for simplicity and nearly zero overhead at runtime.

 ### Guide